 Indian Mounds Regional Park Cultural Landscape Study and Interpretive Plan

-Stay up to date with the latest project information by clicking here to subscribe.
+Stay up to date with the latest project information: Subscribe to Updates

 The land we now call Indian Mounds Regional Park, located atop the bluffs of the Mississippi River on the eastern side of downtown Saint Paul, is rich in geological and cultural history and is sacred for the Tribal Communities especially the Dakota people.